Bachelorette Alum Craig Robinson Recalls Suicide Attempt

 In June 2018, he attempted to take his own life, but was fortunately unsuccessful.
 After typing out a suicide letter, drinking whiskey, taking cocaine and sleeping pills, Robinson tried to hang himself, but ultimately passed out instead.

-A month later, he broke down crying and admitted everything to his father during a car ride because he knew he was going to attempt suicide again once he made it back home, but did not want to die.
-Just days after, he checked into rehab.
+A month later during a car ride with his father, he broke down crying and admitted everything because he knew he was going to attempt suicide again once he made it back home, but did not want to die.
+Just days after, Robinson checked into rehab.

-Now sober, Robinson is speaking out with the goal of helping others in his position.
+Now sober, the former TV star is speaking out with the goal of helping others in his position.

 "Hopefully this resonates with someone to know...there's hope, there's hope out there," he said.
 "I hope that I can give hope to somebody else who is going through what I was going through because it sucks."